- Medicare Advantage HMOs are popular options for additional coverage not offered by original Medicare.

 - In a Medicare Advantage HMO plan, services are limited to to in-network providers.

 - There are many different Medicare Advantage HMO plans to choose from in each state.

 - To enroll in a Medicare Advantage HMO plan, you must already be enrolled in original Medicare.

 If you are planning on enrolling in Medicare, you might be considering either original Medicare with add-ons or a comprehensive Medicare Advantage plan.

 There are a handful of different types of Medicare Advantage plans, but the most popular are the Health Maintenance Organization (HMO) plans.
 If you enroll in a Medicare Advantage HMO, your care will be provided by in-network providers.

 Let’s look at what Medicare Advantage HMO plans offer, how to enroll, and some of the advantages and disadvantages of choosing a Medicare Advantage HMO plan over original Medicare.

-Medicare Advantage is a type of Medicare coverage that is offered by private insurance companies.
+Medicare Advantage (Part C) is a type of Medicare plan that is offered by private insurance companies.
 With Medicare Advantage plans, you are covered for Medicare Part A, Medicare Part B, and some additional health coverage options, such as prescription drugs, dental, vision, and more.
-Medicare Advantage plans can have different plan structures, such as HMOs, PPOs, SNPs, and more.

 All Medicare Advantage HMO plans must cover at least: